South Carolina beats Georgia Tech 76-65 to reach Elite Eight - WTMJ

 The Gamecocks await the winner of Maryland and Texas in the Hemisfair Region final Tuesday night.

-The two coaches, Dawn Staley and Nell Fortner, have a long history together going back to their days with USA Basketball.
+Staley and Fortner, have a long history together going back to their days with USA Basketball.

 Fortner was the head coach of the 2000 Olympic team that won gold in Sydney, Australia, and Staley was her point guard.